 One of the ways I fit all of this in is by categorizing my days.

 For example, I don’t schedule any work on Thursdays.
 This allows me to focus solely on EPIC Homeschool Network for field trips, homeschool hangouts, and all of the administrative tasks that go behind running a nonprofit.
-All the tasks might not fit on Thursday and may bleed into other days but Thursday is my primary day.
+Depending on the task load, this might bleed into other days, but Thursday is my primary day.

 I like to use Sundays to create products and blog posts.
 Fun things that I’d like to do.

-I never work on Saturday.
-It is a day of rest so this is the time I give to God to serve my local church and help where needed.
+I never work on Saturday; this is our day of rest.
+I reserve this time to give to God, to serve my local church, and help where needed.

-My first time management tip for a mom who is just beginning homeschooling is to work with your kids natural schedule (and then push them little by little to your ideal schedule).
+My first time management tip for mom who are new to homeschooling is to work with your kids natural schedule (and then push them little by little to your ideal schedule).